watarrow/Aircraft-Design-Tool/README.md

 Its also useful for mass tracking to see if you're on track during the manufacturing process of your plane.
 Save your design as a json to be able to migrate up versions.

 To use, download the latest html document.
-To get approximate stall speeds and such and for airfoil optimization, download the airfoil-data-clean.js, and heatmap-data-clean.js too and place it in the same folder as the html.
-Double click to open in your browser and have fun!
-I recomend using it with 90% zoom on your browser.
+To get approximate stall speeds and to do airfoil optimization, download the airfoil-data-clean.js, and heatmap-data-clean.js too and place it in the same folder as the html.
+Double click to open the html file in your browser and have fun!
+I recommend using it with 90% zoom on your browser.

 **Bugs in S01.6:**